 It’s a question that we’re increasingly asked, here at Cocoa & Heart.
-Whether by interested students on one of our chocolate courses wanting to know a little more about the chocolate we’re using or by people wanting to buy some of our high-quality chocolate bars or truffles.
+It comes usually from interested students on one of our chocolate making courses wanting to know a little more about the chocolate we’re using during the course.

 Chocolate comes from a plant and more specifically the pod of the cocao tree.
 So, in that sense, it could be said to start off life as vegan friendly.
-However, in the complex and time-consuming process of taking the raw beans and converting them to something like the chocolate we see on supermarket shelves (see our earlier blogs), a variety of additives are mixed in with the chocolate.
+However, in the complex and time-consuming process of taking the raw beans and converting them to something like the chocolate we see on supermarket shelves, a variety of additives are mixed in with the chocolate.
 These include sugar, milk and milkfats, to name just three.

 At this stage it’s probably worth making the distinction between good quality and lesser quality chocolate in terms of the ingredients that they are likely to contain.
 This is crucial for determining whether the type of chocolate you’re considering buying will be vegan friendly or not.